rjames187/notes/programming/data_abstractions.md

 An abstract data type allows the manipulation of compound objects as units.

-Data abstractions: functions enforce an abstraction barrier between the representation and use of data.
+Data abstractions: functions enforce an abstraction barrier between the representation/implementation and use of data.

 ## Sequences